18F/10x-translation-service/pootle.md

 ### Translation Memory

+Translation Memory (TM) aids translators in re-using existing translations for similar phrases.
+If shared across the federal government, there is a lot of TM available which reduces the work load on translators.

-This is supported out of the box using an external [Translation Memory service](http://amagama.translatehouse.org/).
+TM is supported out of the box using an external [Translation Memory service](http://amagama.translatehouse.org/).
 You can setup an instance of Elasticsearch for a private TM server instance.